openfaas/faas/README.md

 * [Watch my FaaS keynote at Dockercon 2017](https://blog.docker.com/2017/04/dockercon-2017-mobys-cool-hack-sessions/)

-If you'd like to find the functions I used in the demos head over to the [faas-dockercon](https://github.com/alexellis/faas-dockercon/) repository.
+If you'd like to find the functions I used in the demos, head over to the [faas-dockercon](https://github.com/alexellis/faas-dockercon/) repository.

 **Background story**